Team-2502/Team-2502.github.io/_build/Vertical Motion/introduction_to_moving_things_upwards.markdown

 A pink arm is an arm that also can extend out.
 It is named after the Pink Team (233) who built them often in the mid 2000's.
 Some good recent examples include 610 from 2019 and 2481 from 2018.

+This is certainly not within our team's limits.